 4. Vegetable or Chicken Stock

-I prefer to make okroshka with fermented liquids mentioned above because they provide beneficial probiotics.
+I prefer to make okroshka with the fermented liquids mentioned above because they provide beneficial probiotics.
 But you can also make this summer soup with vegetable or chicken stock.

 Ingredients to Avoid

 Okroshka soup is a healthy summer dish.
 But there are two ingredients that can potentially make it less healthy.

 The first popular ingredient to avoid is any mystery sausage or cured meat.
 Unless you are completely confident in the ingredients of these products, don’t use them if you want to have a healthy meal.

 And the second popular ingredient to avoid is mayonnaise.